Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 Because... what would be the alternative?

-With mounting horror, Jiaojiao was swiftly coming to the realization that this body was not her body.
-Jiaojiao used her not-her-hands to touch her not-her-face.
+With mounting horror, Jiaojiao used her not-her-hands to touch her not-her-face.
 It was small, thin, and _unmoisturized_. _Who was this person?_

 She didn't get to dwell on it further before the door to the bedroom burst open with a crack of distressed wood.

 "Bai Xingyue, you slut!" cried a sweet young voice.

 Framed in the doorway, with her leg still raised in a high-kick, was a young girl in a pink _hanfu_, perhaps twelve to fifteen years old.
-Pearled hairpins in the shapes of flowers and birds bobbed with her movements.
+Pearled hairpins in the shapes of flowers and birds swayed with her movements.
 Her tender face was scrunched in a scowl that was more cute in the way of angry kittens and growling puppies, than intimidating.

 Bai Xingyue?
 Is she talking about _not-me_?

 The girl didn't waste a second rushing into the room, hand raised in a maneuver Jiaojiao recognized well as the classic posture for a slap, so well exemplified in Chinese harem dramas.
 She shifted out of the way, though her body responded much more sluggishly than she was used to.

 The angry girl's pink embroidered sleeves billowed as her fist landed on the traditional _kang_ bed.
-Rather than bouncing off the woven bottom as Jiaojiao expected, that tiny fist blasted through in an explosion of bamboo shards.
+Rather than bouncing off the woven bottom as Jiaojiao expected, that tiny palm blasted through in an explosion of bamboo shards.

 "You dare dodge?!"
 The girl screeched, then pouted at the _audacity_.

 Jiaojiao was too baffled to speak.
+What then?
 So should she stay still and get her head smashed in?
-What the hell?
+The hell was with this strength?
 Was this ninety pound loli She-ra incarnate?

 "I-- I'm sorry?"
 Jiaojiao finally rasped out, noting that the voice was not her voice, but what else was new?
 The moment the words were out of her-- _not-her mouth_, there was a brief buzz in Jiaojiao's mind.
 Jiaojiao frowned, raising a hand to her head.
 More signs she was having a stroke, surely.

 "You think apologizing is enough?" the girl sneered, hand raised for another slap.
 "You slut.
 Why didn't you just drown in that pond?
 You think such lowly tactics would attract the crown prince?
 Naive!"

-What was this about a crown prince?
+*What was this about a crown prince?
 So this is a historical drama?
 What dynasty?
-Is this a drama with wuxia elements?
-Jiaojiao thought wildly to herself.
+Is this a drama with wuxia elements?* Jiaojiao thought wildly to herself.
 How else to explain this girls strength?
+Her mind swiftly ran the gamut of routine hypotheticals. *Is this a movie set?
+Am I getting punked?
+Where are the cameras?
+Where is the crew?
+Is this a dream?
 Why am I even thinking about this?
 I could be dying right as we speak, brain cells withering from lack of oxygen!
-Are the paramedics even on the way?
-Knowing her usual audience they wouldn't care to call for help even if it became obvious rigor was setting in.
+Are the paramedics even on the way?* Knowing her usual audience they wouldn't care to call for help even if it became obvious rigor was setting in.

 _Doomed.
 I'm doomed._